 Vienna doesn’t leave celebrating New Year’s Eve to chance.
-Each (normal!) year, the city organises the Silvesterpfad (New Year’s Eve Trail), with food, drink, and entertainment around the city centre.
+Each year, the city organises the Silvesterpfad (New Year’s Eve Trail) with entertainment around the city centre.

 Here’s what to expect…